William Dumaresq: Life and career

 He was appointed to the reconstituted Council in 1856, but resigned without taking his seat.
 After that, his only public roles seem to have been in relation to the church.

 Later life and death

-After his wife's death in 1866, Dumaresq moved to Queensland, to live with his daughter, and he died at Cleveland on 9 November 1868 (aged 75).
+After his wife's death in 1866, Dumaresq moved to Queensland, to live with his daughter, Susan Frances Sophia, who was the wife of the sugar industry pioneer and politician, Louis Hope.
+He died at Cleveland on 9 November 1868 (aged 75).
 His remains lie in the Camperdown Cemetery, in Sydney.
 He was interred, in one of the two vaults bearing the family name Macleay, presumably with his wife Christina (nee Macleay) and possibly with two of their children who predeceased Dumaresq.